-143. The Misterton Design Code 2022 notes that 'the proximity of both sites provides an opportunity to link the two sites through tandem development/master planning.
+- 158. The Misterton Design Code 2022 notes that 'the proximity of both sites provides an opportunity to link the two sites through tandem development/master planning.
 This will enhance the areas legibility and place-making ability.'
-The Misterton Design Code 2022 includes an indicative masterplan layout showing how the two sites can be built out coherently.

-144. The guidelines below are from the Misterton Design Code 2022.
+The Misterton Design Code 2022 includes an indicative masterplan layout showing how the two sites can be built out coherently. - 159.
+The guidelines below are from the Misterton Design Code 2022.

-5.5.4 Guidelines: NP11 & 12 It is important that the design and development of both sites and NP11 and NP 12 are considered together holistically.
-A coordinating master plan or framework drawing should be produced addressing the site as a home to ensure a joined up integrated development.
-The two sides must be connected by a vernacular and pedestrian route.
+5.5.4 Guidelines: NP11 & 12 It is important that the design and development of both sites NP11 and NP12 are considered together holistically.
+A coordinating masterplan or framework drawing should be produced addressing the site as a whole to ensure a joined up integrated development.
+The two sites must be connected by a vernacular and pedestrian route.

-Proposal for the site NP 11 should adhere to the following guidelines:
+Proposal for the site NP11 should adhere to the following guidelines:

-- Incorporate sufficient flood mitigation measures or buffers in response to the flood zone bordering the north-east edge of the site. - Maintain the sites semi-rural green edges, mature trees and hedgerow boundaries. - Maintain or enhance the existing green amenity space accessed off Grange Avenue. - Ensure the size and scale of built form respects the sites semirural position on the village edge. - Uphold the privacy of existing homes ensuring new homes do not overlook or shadow existing homes or Gardens.
+- Incorporate sufficient flood mitigation measures or buffers in response to the flood zone bordering the north-east edge of the site. - Maintain the sites semi-rural/ green edges, mature trees and hedgerow boundaries. - Maintain or enhance the existing green amenity space accessed off Grange Avenue. - Ensure the size and scale of built form respects the sites semirural position on the village edge; and - Uphold the privacy of existing homes ensuring new homes do not overlook or overshadow existing homes or Gardens.